News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 RTA speed surveys show that in 60 km/hr zones nearly one in five drivers exceed the speed limit by 10 km/h or more.
 In 100 km/h zones the proportion is slightly smaller - less than one in eight drivers.
 [RTA, Speed Problem Definition and Countermeasures Summary, 2000].

-Excess speed is considered to have been a contributing factor in over half (58%) of all fatal motorcycle crashes.
-More fatal motorcycle crashes occur in areas zoned 60 km/h r(33%) than areas zoned 100 km/h (27%).
+Excess speed is considered to have been a contributing factor in thef (51%) of all fatal motorcycle crashes and 83% of fatal single vehicle crashes.
+More fatal motorcycle crashes occur in areas zoned 60 km/h (45%) than areas zoned 100 km/h (26%).

 Crash statistics suggest that excessive speed is more of an issue for motorcyclists than for other motorists.
-In 2004 speed was associated with almost one in four motorcycle crashes (24%) compared to 17% of all motor vehicle crashes.
+In 2007 speed was associated with 22% of motorcycle crashes compared to 16% of all motor vehicle crashes.

 In 2001, RoSPA (Royal Society for the Prevention of Accidents) published a position paper on motorcycling safety which reviewed a range of British and European research.
 They found that 63% of motorcyclists and 69% of car drivers exceeded the speed limit on 30 mph urban roads.
 While the research did show that motorcyclists were more likely than car drivers to exceed the speed limit in higher speed zones (40 mph), it also noted that two thirds of British motorcycle casualties occur on the lower speed (30 mph) roads.
 While the risk and severity of injury increases with speed, only one quarter of motorcycle casualties but 60% of deaths occur on 40 mph roads in Britain.
 Motorways have the highest speeds but the lowest motorcycle casualty rates (2% casualties, 3% deaths).
 The conclusion in the RoSPA paper is that high speed riding and crashes are not the main areas of concern, and that interventions should be directed towards motorcycling at lower speeds.